inception-project/inception-external-recommender/README.md

     gunicorn -w 4 -b 127.0.0.1:5000 wsgi:server._app

 This runs the recommendation server with 4 workers, that means at least 4 users can use the server at the same time.
-Make sure to
+Make sure to scale this to your needs.
+Also adjust the IP adress the server is listening on. `0.0.0.0` exposes it to your network!

 ## Development